Composer: Traditional / A.P. Carter / Maud Irving / J.P. Webster

 Rambling Boy, Charlie Haden Family & Friends, 2008

 Played by Jerry Garcia, Marshall Leicester and Robert Hunter at the Carlos Bookstall in San Carlos in July 1961.
+Played by the Good Old Boys, with Jerry Garcia sitting in, in 1975.

 The lyrics used by Garcia on the San Carlos tape vary in small details from the Carter Family version and are as follows;